research, teaching, and student works

 STUDENT WORK

 Kelsey Ramsey, Graduate Project, Absolute Uncertainty: An Inductive Approach to Material Tectonics, Spring 2022.
-Building Technology Educators’ Society (BTES) Edward Allen Student Award and American Institute of Architects (AIA) Henry Adams Medal Award, 2022.
+Building Technology Educators’ Society (BTES) Edward Allen Student Award + American Institute of Architects (AIA) Henry Adams Medal Award, 2022.

 ESSAY: A PHENOMENOLOGICAL EPOCHÉ FOR BEGINNING DESIGN